The antiferromagnetic $S=1/2$ Heisenberg model on the ${\text{C}}_{60}$ fullerene geometry: Lowest triplet and singlet excitations

-A striking property of Heisenberg spins on the icosahedron and dodecahedron geometry~\cite{Konstantinidis_2005}, as well as for smaller fullerene geometries~\cite{Konstantinidis_2009}, is that the first excited state is not a triplet, but rather a singlet, a signature of frustration connected to spin-liquid behaviour~\cite{SindzingreMisguich_2000,SinghHuse_2008,LaeuchliSudan_2019,PrelovsekMorita_2020}.
+A striking property of Heisenberg spins on smaller icosahedral molecules~\cite{Konstantinidis_2005,Rousochatzakis_2012}, as well as for smaller fullerene geometries~\cite{Konstantinidis_2009}, is that the first excited state is not a triplet, but rather a singlet, a signature of frustration connected to spin-liquid behaviour~\cite{SindzingreMisguich_2000,SinghHuse_2008,LaeuchliSudan_2019,PrelovsekMorita_2020}.
+The icosidodecahedron has in fact a large amount of singlet states below the first triplet~\cite{Rousochatzakis_2012}.
+On the other hand, for the truncated tetrahedron, the first excited state is a triplet for $S=1/2$.

 We therefore calculate the first excited state in the singlet sector ($S_{\text{tot}}=0$) as the lowest state of the Hamiltonian $\tilde{H}=H+E_p\ket{E_0}\bra{E_0}$ with a sufficiently large energy penalty $E_p>0$ that must be larger than the neutral gap.
 The result is shown in Tab.~\ref{tab:C60ground}.
-The neutral gap $\Delta_{S=0}=E_1\lr{S_{\text{tot}}=0}-E_0\lr{S_{\text{tot}=0}}=0.691$ (cf. icosahedron: $0.533$, dodecahedron: $0.316$) turns out to be significantly larger than the singlet-triplet gap $\Delta_{S=1}=E_0\lr{S_{\text{tot}}=1}-E_0\lr{S_{\text{tot}=0}}=0.356$ (cf. icosahedron: $0.900$, dodecahedron: $0.519$).
+The neutral gap $\Delta_{S=0}=E_1\lr{S_{\text{tot}}=0}-E_0\lr{S_{\text{tot}=0}}=0.691$ turns out to be significantly larger than the singlet-triplet gap $\Delta_{S=1}=E_0\lr{S_{\text{tot}}=1}-E_0\lr{S_{\text{tot}=0}}=0.356$ (cf. the other polyhedra in Tab.~\ref{tab:gaps}).
 We attribute this behaviour to the reduced frustration of the {\C} molecule due to the large amount of hexagonal faces.
-Furthermore, we note that all the pentagon faces are completely separated by the hexagons, so that all regions with adjacent frustrated pentagons are broken up in {\C}.
+Furthermore, we note that all the pentagonal faces are completely separated by the hexagons, so that regions with adjacent frustrated pentagons that are present in smaller fullerenes are broken up in {\C}.

 Looking at the spin-spin correlations in the $S_{\text{tot}}=0$ excited state in Fig.~\ref{fig:corr_S=0_excited}, we note that the singlet excitation is also characterized by a 20-site ring with altered correlations, albeit differently positioned.
-Once again, this indicates degeneracy and comparison within the icosahedral group points to a $H_{g,s}$ representation~\cite{Konstantinidis_2005}, though this is difficult to prove explicitly using DMRG.
+Once again, this indicates degeneracy and we can compare to the small molecules.
+Starting from the ground state, the lowest singlets of the icosahedron and dodecahedron both transform as $A_u$, $H_g$, $A_g$~\cite{Konstantinidis_2005}; and of the icosidodecahedron as $A_g$, $A_u$, $T_{1u}$~\cite{Rousochatzakis_2012}.
+The former two show 5-fold degenerate excited singlets, while the latter shows a nondegenerate one; and {\C} is once again more similar to the smaller molecules.